Garden-AI/garden/docs/user_guide/tutorial.md

 > [!NOTE] Note
-> The only code that will be serialized and registered as part of the pipeline is code that appears _in the body_ of one of its steps; this means that you should put your imports like `import pandas as pd` in the _body_ of the functions that use them, not at the top level of the module.
+> The only code that will be serialized and registered as part of the pipeline is code that appears _in the body_ of one of its steps; this means that you should put your imports like `import pandas as pd` inside the functions that use them, not at the top level of the module where they'd otherwise go.

 > [!NOTE] Note
 > Eventually, the pipeline will be accessed from a Garden using the same variable name found in this python file, e.g. `my_garden.looking_glass_pipeline(...)`.
 To customize this, you can specify a different `short_name` as a kwarg in the constructor (setting the pipeline's name in any Garden) or by specifying an `--alias` when you add the pipeline to a Garden (setting its name for only that Garden).